GT-LIT-Lab/funROI/doc/source/index.rst

 5. **Spatial overlap estimation:** calculates the overlap between parcels and/or fROIs from different subjects or definitions.

 The **funROI** Toolbox is compliant with the Brain Imaging Data Structure (BIDS), a standardized framework for organizing and sharing neuroimaging data.
-For more details on BIDS, visit `their official webiste <https://bids.neuroimaging.io>`_.
+For more details on BIDS, visit `their official website <https://bids.neuroimaging.io>`_.

 The toolbox builds on top of the *nilearn* package for analyzing fMRI data and follows the same object-oriented code design principles.